Viviane Sassen: Life and work

 Sassen lived in Kenya as a child and often works in Africa.
 She started studying fashion at Arnhem, but soon turned to photography.
 She received her MFA from Royal Academy in Arnhem.

 She is of the generation of photographer/artists that alternate personal, editorial, and commercial work and embrace an interdisciplinary attitude.
 She says, "You should always be able to judge a photograph on different grounds, on political, social, emotional, but also on personal grounds."

 She is known for her use of geometric shapes, often abstractions of bodies.
 The photographed bodies are often intertwined, inspired by daily physical contact with strangers she experienced in Africa.
 Conscious of the stereotypical images of famine and poverty, she includes contemporary elements abundant in Africa like cell phones and automobiles.

 Sassen was shortlisted for the Deutsche Börse Photography Prize 2015 for her exhibition Umbra at Nederlands Fotomuseum.

-Commissioned by Italian luxury goods manufacturer Bottega Veneta, Sassen photographed Mica Arganaraz and Sven de Vries at the Kröller-Müller Museum for the brand's spring/summer 2016 advertisements.
+For several advertising campaigns, Sassen worked with fashion label 3.1 Phillip Lim.
+Commissioned by Italian luxury goods manufacturer Bottega Veneta, she photographed Mica Argañaraz and Sven de Vries at the Kröller-Müller Museum for the brand's spring/summer 2016 advertisements.
+Working on other campaigns, she later photographed Langley Fox at Villa Noailles for Lancel (2016) as well as Natalie Portman and Yara Shahidi for Dior (2022), among others.